chancewiese/data5570_final/IDEAS.md

 `Social Sharing`: Include share buttons so users can promote events on their social media platforms.
         - 5. QR code for events/sharing pop-up from events page.
 3. Add the ability to add images or attachments to an event card or event page.
 Maybe a gallery
+2. Improve homepage looks, maybe have a box with upcoming events on the homepage.
+`Add Theme`: Add a theme to personalize the site so it's not so MUI-like.